What Are The Causes Of Paranoia? Understanding Paranoia And When To Seek Help

 Takeaway

-Various factors may increase the risk of paranoia, including stressful life events, low self-esteem, and substance use.
+Various factors may increase the risk of paranoia, including stressful life events, low self-esteem, pre-existing mental health conditions, and substance use.
 Paranoia can also be a symptom of several mental health conditions, including bipolar disorder, delusional disorder, and paranoid personality disorder.
 If paranoia is disrupting your daily life, you may consider seeking out professional help.
 Talk therapy—whether in person or online—can be a valuable part of treatment for paranoia.

 For additional help and support with your concerns